syncfusion-content/winui-docs/winui/Scheduler/Appointment-Drag-And-Drop.md

 ## AppointmentDropping event

 The Scheduler notifies by `AppointmentDropping` when you drop the appointment.
-The `AppointmentDroppingEventArgs` has following members which provides information for `AppointmentDropping` event.
+The `AppointmentDroppingEventArgs` has the following members who provide information for the `AppointmentDropping` event.

 `Appointment`: Gets the selected appointment that is dragged and dropped.